Drug Excretion

 Renal excretion

-renal drug excretion decreases (see table Effect of Aging on Drug Metabolism and Elimination); at age 80, clearance is typically reduced to half of what it was at age 30.
+Renal filtration accounts for most drug excretion.
+About one-fifth of the plasma reaching the glomeruli is filtered through pores in the glomerular endothelium; nearly all water and most electrolytes are passively and actively reabsorbed from the renal tubules back into the circulation.
+However, polar compounds, which account for most drug metabolites, cannot diffuse back into the circulation and are excreted unless a specific transport mechanism exists for their reabsorption (eg, as for glucose, ascorbic acid, and B vitamins).
+With aging, renal drug excretion decreases (see table Effect of Aging on Drug Metabolism and Elimination); at age 80 years, clearance is typically reduced to half of what it was at age 30.
 Renal drug excretion may also change with various health conditions.
-In critically ill patients, kidney injury may temporarily decrease renal drug excretion; in contrast, augmented renal clearance (for example, in critically ill patients who may be younger and have intact kidney function) may enhance renal drug excretion, resulting in subtherapeutic plasma concentrations of certain drugs, especially antimicrobials, in both children and adults (for review, see [1]).
+In patients who are critically ill, kidney injury may temporarily decrease renal drug excretion; in contrast, augmented renal clearance (for example, in critically ill patients who may be younger and have intact kidney function) may enhance renal drug excretion, resulting in subtherapeutic plasma concentrations of certain drugs, especially antimicrobials, in both children and adults (for review, see [1]).

 The principles of transmembrane passage govern renal handling of drugs.
 Drugs bound to plasma proteins remain in the circulation; only unbound drug is contained in the glomerular filtrate.
 Un-ionized forms of drugs and their metabolites tend to be reabsorbed readily from tubular fluids.